-Lockwood et al. (2016c) compared RGO data with deliberately-degraded RGO data to demonstrate that the relationship between observers of different visual acuities is, in general, non-linear.
-Figure 2 demonstrates the good agreement between the RGO dataset and other data, once this non-linearity is accounted for.
-Parts (a) and (b) of this figure compare annualmean group number data from the standard RGO dataset ($[N_G]{RGO}$, in black) with that from Mount Wilson Observatory ($[N_G]{MWO}$, in blue), from the Solar Observatory of the National Astronomical Observatory of Japan ($[N_G]{NAOI}$, in green), and the auto-scaled data from the RGO photoheliographic plates ($[N_G]{RGO2}$, in red).
-The MWO data are often given as the number of independent groups in 10 month intervals and have been re-calculated here to be annual means of daily $N{\rm G}$, as for the other data.
-In figure 2(a) the data have been scaled linearly over the interval 1920-1945.
-It can be seen that agreement over this interval is very good but that this linear scaling leads to a peak of $[N_G]{MWO}$ in solar cycle 19 (around 1958) that is larger than the peak in $[N_G]{RGO}$ and much larger in the auto-scaled RGO data, $[N_G]{RGO2}$.
-This non-linearity is investigated in parts (c), (d) and (e) of figure 2.
-Figure 2(c) is a scatter plot $[N_G]{NAOJ}$ as a function of $[N_G]{RGO}$.
+Lockwood et al. (2016a) compared RGO data with deliberately degraded RGO data to demonstrate that the relationship between observers of different visual acuities is, in general, nonlinear.
+Figure 2 demonstrates the good agreement between the RGO data set and other data, once this nonlinearity is accounted for.
+Parts (a) and (b) of this figure compare annual-mean group number data from the standard RGO data set ( $[N_G]{RGO}$ , in black) with that from Mount Wilson Observatory ( $[N_G]{MWO}$ , in blue), data from the Solar Observatory of the National Astronomical Observatory of Japan ( $[N_G]{NAOJ}$ , in green), and the auto-scaled data from the RGO photoheliographic plates ( $[N_G]{RGO2}$ , in red).
+The MWO data are often given as the number of independent groups in 10month intervals and have been recalculated here to be annual means of daily $N{\rm G}$ , as for the other data.
+In Figure 2(a) the data have been scaled linearly over the interval 1920-1945.
+It can be seen that agreement over this interval is very good but that this linear scaling leads to a peak of $[N_G]{MWO}$ in solar cycle 19 (around 1958) that is larger than the peak in $[N_G]{RGO}$ and much larger in the auto-scaled RGO data, [NG]RGO2.
+This nonlinearity is investigated in parts (c), (d), and (e) of Figure 2.
+Figure 2(c) is a scatter plot $[N_G]{NAOJ}$ as a function of $[N_G]{RGO}$ .
 A linear fit of the RGO and NAOJ data over the full period of their overlap gives an overall k' value of 1.050, if the RGO data are taken to define k' = 1.
-For these data, the plot is close to linear and the best fit regression line shown passes through the origin.
-Hence in this case, the RGO and NAOJ data are similar enough that proportionality does apply.
-For the MWO data, the corresponding k' value is 0.916, and the relationship has become slightly nonlinear.
-The line is the best-fit 2nd-order polynomial.
-Note that the regression no longer passes through the origin but MWO is detecting spots at some of the times when RGO is not; i.e., $[N_G]{MWO} > 0$ when $[N_G]{RGO} = 0$, consistent with MWO being a higher-acuity observer than RGO (see Lockwood et al., 2016c).
-This is even more apparent for the rescaled RGO data which finds more groups than the original scaling of the RGO data (k' = 0.882) because it uses a less conservative definition of what constitutes a sunspot group.
-Both the non-linearity and the non-zero intercept are even more pronounced in this case.
-Taking the 2nd -order polynomial scaling gives the variations shown in figure 2(b).
-It can be seen that allowing for the non-linearity makes the variations of all these datasets very similar to the original RGO data.
-This highlights the importance of allowing for the non-linearity of the relationship of data from different acuity observers.
-For weaker solar cycles, linearity is a good approximation, but figure 2 shows that, for example, the peak of cycle 19 is, relatively, much greater for high-acuity observers than for lower-acuity ones because of the non-linear effect.
+For these data, the plot is close to linear and the best-fit regression line shown passes through the origin.
+Hence, in this case, the RGO and NAOJ data are similar enough that proportionality does apply.
+For the MWO data, the corresponding overall k' value is 0.916, and the relationship has become slightly nonlinear.
+The line is the best-fit second-order polynomial.
+Note that the regression no longer passes through the origin, but MWO is detecting spots at some of the times when RGO is not, i.e., $[N_G]{MWO} > 0$ when $[N_G]{RGO} = 0$ , consistent with MWO being a higher-acuity observer than RGO (see Lockwood et al. 2016a).
+This is even more apparent for the rescaled RGO data, which find more groups than the original scaling of the RGO data (overall k' = 0.882) because it uses a less conservative definition of what constitutes a sunspot group.
+Both the nonlinearity and the nonzero intercept are even more pronounced in this case.
+Taking the second-order polynomial scaling gives the variations shown in Figure 2(b).
+It can be seen that allowing for the nonlinearity makes the variations of all these data sets very similar to the original RGO data.
+This highlights the importance of allowing for the nonlinearity of the relationship of data from different acuity observers.
+For weaker solar cycles, linearity is a good approximation, but Figure 2 shows that, for example, the peak of cycle 19 is, relatively, much greater for high-acuity observers than for lower-acuity ones because of the nonlinear effect.